simonmpa/kubernetes-microgrid-research/README.md

 ## Running the Kubernetes Plugin and Workload

 ### Running the Kubernetes Scheduler Simulator
+First, ensure the Docker Engine is running.

-To run the Kubernetes Scheduler Simulator, go to ``kubernetes-plugin/kubernets-scheduler-simulator/`` and run the following command:
+To run the Kubernetes Scheduler Simulator, go to ``kubernetes-plugin/kubernetes-scheduler-simulator/`` and run the following command:
 ```bash
 make docker_build_and_up
 ```